People tab access and permissions

 You can demote or promote existing members, remove members, or set individual credit limits from the People tab.
 This includes external collaborators as well.Change a member’s role

 To change a member’s role, click the role dropdown next to the member’s row, then choose a new role.
-Changes apply immediately.- Only owners can promote existing members to owner.
+Changes take effect immediately.
+When you make someone an admin or owner, Lovable shows what the role includes and asks you to confirm first, and the workspace’s other admins and owners receive an email about the change.- Only owners can promote existing members to owner.

 - Existing members cannot be downgraded to collaborator.
 See External collaborators above.